abrahambosch/node_express_react_test/readme.md

-# Express, React, Babel, Webpack
+# Express, React, Babel, Webpack Test Project
+Author: Abraham Bosch <abrahambosch@gmail.com>
+About: This is a tinker project to demonstrate how Nodejs, Express, React with Babel and Webpack work.

-This project includes the following
+This project includes the following:

 ## Nodejs
 https://nodejs.org/en/